 If you're a high achieving student you may be invited to undertake an Honours year.
 This comprises an additional 24 credit points of study in each discipline.
 To learn more, refer to the Handbook.

-JCU Sport and Exercise Science - Psychological Science graduates have broad skill sets and are sought-after in a large range of health-related industries.
+Graduates of the combined Bachelor of Sport and Exercise Science and Psychological Science have broad skill sets and are sought after in a large range of health-related industries.